stablecoinxyz/create-sbc-app/README.md

 Options:
-  -V, --version           output the version number -t, --template <type>   Template to use: react, react-dynamic, or react-para -c, --chain <chain>     Chain to use: baseSepolia, base, or radiusTestnet --api-key <apiKey>      Your SBC API key for immediate configuration --wallet <wallet>       Wallet integration (not yet implemented)
+  -V, --version           output the version number -t, --template <type>   Template to use: react, react-dynamic, react-para, or react-turnkey -c, --chain <chain>     Chain to use: baseSepolia, base, or radiusTestnet --api-key <apiKey>      Your SBC API key for immediate configuration --wallet <wallet>       Wallet integration (not yet implemented)